h-REA/hREA/docs/getting-started.md

 yarn install
 ```

-The repository is an npm/yarn workspace with three members: `ui`, `tests`, and
+The repository is an npm/yarn workspace with four members: `ui`, `modules/vf-graphql-holochain`, `clients/acceptance`, and `clients/playground-e2e`.
-`modules/vf-graphql-holochain`.
 The root scripts invoke `yarn`.

 ## Build